 - Let it chill 4 hours or overnight before placing hard boiled eggs in the jar to dye.

 - Repeat with the other dyeing agents to create more colors.

 - Dye will keep in the fridge for at least 1 week.

-Note: Each jar will fit 4-5 eggs at a time.
+- Note: Each jar will hold 4-5 eggs at a time.
 The eggs will have white spots where they touch each other or the jar so lightly rotate the jar a few times while they are in the jar for more even coloring.

 - Repeat with more eggs if desired.

-- I tried an egg from each dye and didn’t notice any change in taste to the egg.
+- I tasted an egg from each dye and didn't notice any change in taste to the egg.
 The eggs colored with beets did turn a little pink around the white.

 - Naturally colored eggs will fade after a few days.

 Keywords: Instant Pot, Pressure Cooker, Easter eggs, Easter egg dye